Misrata Airport: History

 The airport was created in 1939 as a small landing site in the Misrata province of Italian Libya.

-On 15 December 2011 the airport celebrated its first regularly scheduled international commercial flights by a non-Libyan airline (Turkish Airlines).
+On 15 December 2011, the airport celebrated its first regularly scheduled international commercial flights by a non-Libyan airline (Turkish Airlines).

 On 14 July 2014, the airport was closed to flights due to clashes at Tripoli International Airport, which Misrata International Airport is dependent on for its operations.
 Flights resumed on the night of 15 July.

-On August 3, 2020, a fire destroyed the airport's passenger terminal.
+On 3 August 2020, a fire destroyed the airport's passenger terminal.

 Military use

 The Libyan Air Force operates the Soko G-2 aircraft extensively at Misrata in both a training and counterinsurgency capacity.

-The first Libyan warplane to challenge the no-fly zone during the Libyan Civil War was a G-2 from Misrata.
+The first Libyan warplane to challenge the no-fly zone during the Libyan Civil War was a G-2 taking off from Misrata on March 24, 2011.
 It was reported to have been promptly shot down by the French Air Force.
 A few hours later an armed forces spokesman specified that the plane was destroyed on the runway with an AASM air-to-ground missile just after it had landed.